Falk Foundation / Guts UK awards

 Student Award

-Four £1,500 prizes for medical students taking full-time science degrees in the UK (BSc/MRes/MSc/MPH/MD/MBPhD*) focusing on gastroenterology (including hepatology and pancreatology) in the current academic year (2024/25)
+- Four £1,500 prizes for current medical students taking full-time science degrees in the UK (BSc/MRes/MSc/MPH/MD/MBPhD*) focusing on gastroenterology (including hepatology and pancreatology) in the current academic year (2025/26).

 Two £2,500 awards

-Two £2,500 awards for UK-based F1/F2 doctors to facilitate prospective research in an area relevant to gastroenterology (including hepatology and pancreatology)
+- Two £2,500 awards for UK-based F1/F2 and Internal Medicine Trainee Doctors to facilitate prospective research in an area relevant to gastroenterology (including hepatology and pancreatology).

 A £1,000 prize